-- Steady beat and pulse control are essential for performance. - Rhythm is the most basic and essential element of music. - A metronome is an essential device for developing tempo control. - Accurate execution of rhythms is essential for proper performance of any music literature. - Increased fluency of reading rhythms and rhythmic patterns is directly related to skill in sight reading. - Counting is essential in musical performance and there is a systematic approach to subdivision. - Music is a layered and cumulative experience with one concept building on the next. - Meter is a mathematical concept that involves the regularly occurring patterns and accents that work together to organize music in time. - Meter is interpreted; rhythms are counted/subdivided.
+- Steady beat and pulse are essential for performance. - Rhythm is the most basic and essential element of music. - A metronome is an essential device for developing tempo control. - Accurate execution of rhythms is essential for proper performance of any music literature. - Increased fluency of reading rhythms and rhythmic patterns is directly related to skill in sight reading. - Counting is essential in musical performance and there is a systematic approach to subdivision.

+- Music is a layered and cumulative experience with one concept building on the next. - Meter is a mathematical concept that involves regularly occurring patterns and accents that work together to organize music in time. - Meter is interpreted; rhythms are counted/subdivided.

-- How does steady beat and pulse control (on an individual and ensemble level) help musical growth? - How is using a metronome vital to a musician's development? - How is rhythm reading fluency essential to proper performance? - How does fluency of reading and recognizing rhythms and rhythmic patterns aid in better sight-reading? - How is subdivision applied to counting and rhythm reading for more correct rhythmic execution? - How does tempo relate to conducting patterns and gestures? - How does meter relate to conducting patterns and gestures? - How does the interpretation of meter effect rhythm reading and subdividing?
+- How do steady beat and pulse on an individual and ensemble level help musical growth? - How is using a metronome vital to a musician's development? - How is rhythm reading fluency essential to proper performance? - How does fluency of reading and recognizing rhythms and rhythmic patterns aid in better sight-reading? - How is subdivision applied to correct rhythmic execution? - How does tempo relate to conducting patterns and gestures? - How does meter relate to conducting patterns and gestures? - How does the interpretation of meter affect rhythm reading and subdividing?

-Students will know ...
+Students will know...

-- tempo control through use of metronome and rehearsal experience. - various uses and functions of a metronome. - the mathematical correlation of rhythm and meter. - an expanding vocabulary of rhythms and rhythmic patterns, building on what was taught in previous experience. - a detailed systemic approach to subdivision using the Eastman Counting System. - the conductor's patterns and gestures are directly related to tempo and meter. - that meter is the way in which musicians interpret groups of rhythms and is often felt rather than counted.
+- tempo control through aural recognition and rehearsal experience. - various uses and functions of a metronome. - the mathematical correlation of rhythm and meter. - a comprehensive vocabulary of rhythms and rhythmic patterns. - a detailed systemic approach to subdivision using the Eastman Counting System. - how the conductor's patterns and gestures directly relate to tempo and meter. - that some meters have multiple interpretations.